jan-bassen/numos/README.md

 - `web`: a Next.js site including the homepage and docs
 - `studio`: a Next.js app for creating and managing dynamic and interactive digital assets
 - `core`: an AWS cdk app for deploying the backend
-- `@repo/typescript`: a shared tsconfig used throughout the monorepo
+- `@repo/tsconfig`: a shared tsconfig used throughout the monorepo
-- `@repo/ui`: A React component library based on shadcn/ui
+- `@repo/ui`: a React component library based on shadcn/ui including icons and tailwind config
-- `@repo/icons`: An icon library based on PikaIcons and Lucide
+- `@repo/engine`: the core engine for simulating and running node graphs

 ### Main Utilities